Mayurji/mayurji.github.io/_deep-learning/Quantization.md

 <p>Figure 2: Performance After Quantization</p>
 </center>

 We have just scratched the surface of quantization, it is a wide topic with variants of quantization.
-But we can get the idea that we can reduce our model inference time using quantization because of the computation in type INT is faster than floating point.
+But we can get the idea that we can reduce our model inference time using quantization because the computation in type INT is faster than floating-point.

 **Reference and more reading material**